MicrosoftDocs/cpp-docs/docs/sanitizers/asan-building.md

 - [Linker](#Linker)
 - [Visual Studio integration](#Visual-Studio-integration)

-For more information on the Address Sanitizer runtime, intercepted functions, and how to hook custom allocators, see the [runtime reference](./asan-runtime.md)
+For more information on the Address Sanitizer runtime, intercepted functions, and how to hook custom allocators, see the [runtime reference](./asan-runtime.md).
+For more information on saving crash dumps from Address Sanitizer failures, see the [crash dump reference](./asan-offline-crash-dumps.md).

-!!! link to Jim's upcoming cloud doc next for specifics on snapshot files.

 ## Language specification